Cruise Packing List: 25 Must-Have Items for Shore Excursions

 22. Hat

-When it comes to hats, I would always go for small, packable hats that can easily fold and fit in your bag.
+When it comes to hats, I always recommend small, packable options that fold easily and fit conveniently in your bag.
+They’re practical, lightweight, and perfect for shielding you from the sun during your excursions.

 23. Biodegradable Sunscreen